 This course explores ethical issues that emerge in life sciences, medicine, biotechnology, health care, and political life more broadly.
 Students will explore theories of ethics as well as learn to apply them to contemporary questions.
-Note: Another course in Bioethics, BIOL 342, is taught in the Biology department.
+Note: This course is taught in the Philosophy program.
+Another course in Bioethics, BIOL 342, is taught in the Biology department.

-PHIL 242/342 Ethics of the Environment and Technology 4 credits
+PHIL 242/342 Ethics of the Environment